d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 and if there are specific tests which can be used to disprove it.
-This is important since all statistical estimation is [post hoc](https://en.wikipedia.org/wiki/Post_hoc), i.e. we estimate after we observe the facts, hence vulnerable to the associated fallacy.
+This is important since all statistical estimation is [post hoc](https://en.wikipedia.org/wiki/Post_hoc), i.e., we estimate after we observe the facts, hence vulnerable to the associated fallacy.
 For now, we'll put the philosophy aside and stick to more tangible issues.